• Home

 • together we rescue food

-• together we are addressing mental health & wellness through nutrition
+• together we address mental health & wellness through nutrition

 Our mission

-TONA addresses the critical link between mental health and nutrition within permanent and temporary supportive housing.
-Our mission is to combat food insecurity, ensuring residents have consistent equitable access to nutritious food while fostering improved mental and physical well-being.
+TONA addresses the critical link between mental health and nutrition found within our most vulnerable of communities.
+Our mission is to combat food insecurity, ensuring folks have consistent equitable access to nutritious food while fostering improved mental and physical well-being.

 Our process

-We identify the need and facilitate the solution by working directly with permanent and temporary supportive housing managers to address food insecurity among their residents.
-Many residents face transportation barriers that make accessing food a challenge.
-We collaborate with housing managers to develop customized strategies tailored to each property’s unique situation.
+We identify needs and facilitate solutions by working directly with our PSH and TSH partners to address food insecurity among vulnerable members of our community.
+Many face transportation barriers that make accessing food a challenge.
+By collaborating directly with housing resource managers, we can develop customized strategies tailored to each housing community’s unique situation.

 Our Core strategy & alignment with key legislations